 While Accounts Payable reconciliation can be time-consuming, it’s important to conduct them relatively often.
 A good rule of thumb for most businesses is to reconcile statements at least once a month.
 However, specific industries should consider doing so more often.
 If your company faces a high number of invoices or you work in an industry that is more susceptible to fraud than others, you may consider reconciling Accounts Payable weekly or even daily.

 The good news is that now it’s easier than ever before for businesses to conduct account payable reconciliation daily or even instantly upon payment approval.
-Allowing a third party like P3 Cost Analyst to fully automate your Accounts Payable Department will enable your business to reconcile payables immediately.
+Allowing a third party like P3 Cost Analysts to fully automate your Accounts Payable Department will enable your business to reconcile payables immediately.

 Reading through the steps and challenges of Accounts Payable reconciliation should have you considering automation.
 P3 Cost Analysts offer vendor payment solutions that can automate your entire Accounts Payable process, including reconciliation.